tanay-bits/ml/basic numerical optimization/README.md

 ![nm](https://raw.githubusercontent.com/tanay-bits/ml/newyear/basic%20numerical%20optimization/nm.png)

-Even though the cost functions are not the same in the above cases, in general Newton's method converges much faster (for convex cost functions; regularizers should be used for non-convex functions).
+Even though the cost functions are not the same in the above cases, in general Newton's method converges much faster (for convex cost functions; regularizers should be used for non-convex functions) than gradient descent.